sunng87/heatcanvas/README.md

 Sunng's Simple Heatmap
 ======================

 This is a simple heatmap api based on HTML5 canvas.
+A heat map is a graphical representation of data where the values taken by a variable in a two-dimensional table are represented as colors, according to Wikipedia.

 You can find an interactive demo at [http://sunng.info/heatmap/](http://sunng.info/heatmap/ "Visit the live demo")